 \subsection{Proof of Proposition \ref{prop:VWS}}

-\begin{proof} Section 1 are general properties.
-The center of any topological group that has a square integrable representation is compact (see e.g \cite{Fuhr_wavelet}).
-In addition, the restriction of any representation to the center of it's group is a scalar operator.
+\begin{proof} Part 1 are general properties.
+The center of any topological group that has a square integrable representation is compact (see e.g. \cite{Fuhr_wavelet}).
+In addition, the restriction of any representation to the center of its group is a scalar operator.